Newsletter - 29 March 2013

 At the time I thought it a little strange that photocopies were being sent through the post, rather than emailing digital copies, and I'm delighted to say that FamilySearch have now changed their system (thanks to Karen for letting me know).

-You'll find information about the new system in this FamilySearch blog posting and in the FamilySearch wiki.
+You'll find information about the new system in this FamilySearch blog posting and you'll fnd a link to the latest form in the FamilySearch wiki..
 Please note that when FamilySearch talk about patrons they mean you and me - it's not necessary to be a member of the LDS church to use the FamilySearch site, visit a FamilySearch Centre, or request copies of entries.

 Note: although FamilySearch have microfilmed most British parish registers, and many overseas registers, their collection is far from complete.
 The quickest way to check what they have in the IGI is to use the Batch Number site set up by Hugh Wallis - there's a link from your My Links page at LostCousins - but bear in mind they have microfilmed many registers which aren't included in the IGI .